Demographics of Filipino Americans: Population concentrations

 In 2010, Filipino Americans were the largest group of Asian Americans in 10 of the 13 western states: Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, Washington, Wyoming; Filipino Americans are also the largest group of Asian Americans in South Dakota.
 Filipino immigrants have dispersed across the United States, gravitating toward economic and professional opportunities, independent of geographic location.
 Among the 1,814,000 Philippines-born Filipino Americans, the states with the largest concentrations are California (44.8%), Hawaii (6.2%), New Jersey (4.8%), Texas (4.8%), and Illinois (4.7%)._{Table 4.} In 2008, 35% of Filipino immigrants in the United States lived in the Los Angeles, San Francisco, and New York City metropolitan areas; by 2011, the percentage of the total Filipino immigrant population in the U.S. in those metropolitan areas was 33%.
 In 2010, Filipino Americans constituted the largest Asian American group within five of the nation's twenty largest metropolitan areas: San Diego, Riverside, Las Vegas, Sacramento, and Houston.

 California

 Although Filipinos first arrived in California in the 16th century, the first documentation of a Filipino residing in California did not occur until 1781, when Antonio Miranda Rodriguez was counted in the census as a "chino".
+During the California Gold Rush, about a hundred Filipinos were present in Mariposa County.
 In 1910, there were only five Filipinos in California; ten years later, in 1920, 2,674 Filipinos lived there.
 In 1930, there were about 35,000 Filipino agricultural laborers in California's Central Valley where the majority of Filipinos in the United States resided.
+That year, Filipinos were as few as 7% of the agricultural workforce in the Imperial and Coachella valleys, and as much as 18% in the Central Coast and Sacramento Valley.
 Filipino laborers tended to have better working conditions and earn more than their Mexican or Japanese counterparts; in addition, they were described as "dandies and sharp dressers".